 This individualised approach ensures students are guided through the sometimes challenging early period of university study with a supportive framework.

-Our tutors live in College so are readily available to answer any questions relating to your course, as well as help you prepare for assessments and exams.
+Our tutors live at the College, so are readily available to answer any questions relating to your course, as well as help you prepare for assessments and exams.

 You will also connect with fellow students and learn collaboratively.